KonstaHallinen/coinbase-pro-api/README.md

     } */

 Errors will also be returned as arrays.
-There are basically three types of errors that could occur:
+There are basically two types of errors that could occur:

 	// API error.
 Caused most likely by wrong credentials or missing a required parameter.
 Example: array(1) {